pionl/laravel-chunk-upload/readme.md

 ## Changelog

+### Since 1.0.3
+* Enabled to construct the `FileReceiver` with dependency injection - the fasted way.
+* Removed the `getChunkFile` and added `getUploadedFile` for all Save classes.
+Returns always the uploaded file (the uploaded chunk).

 ### Since 1.0.2
 * Added resumable.js
 * Added `getChunkFile` method in `ChunkSave` for returning only the chunk file